Zeus097/Guess-A-Number--School-Project/README.md

 "Guess A Number" is a simple console game

 The Goal of this game is to entertain
+Your opponent, "the computer", chooses a random number, and your task is to guess this number.
+After each number you enter, the computer will give you a hint of whether the number is greater or less than the number you selected until you guess the correct number.

 Used the build-in library - "random" in Python for The Computer choice Added color text using ANSI code in Python